Ari Snow ends his diving career with another state championship for Lewis

 Reflecting on the past year, Wells said, “Every time I do a dive, I get a little bit more confident with the feeling of it,” but those times have been scarce since last winter.
 She did not dive competitively between the state meet last February and the start of this season in December.

-Typically, she’d practice similar muscle memory with gymnastics, but most of her gymnastics schedule also has been canceled.
+Typically, she would practice similar muscle memory with gymnastics, but most of her gymnastics schedule also has been canceled.
 When she returned to the pool, her regular season was three weeks, not two months.

 Challenging as this season was — she found it difficult to understand coaches wearing masks, and of course there were no team dinners to build friendships — Wells found Tuesday’s performance gratifying.